Canada Ranks 10th on the Social Progress Index 2022

 How the Social Progress Index Works

-The SPI works by measuring the extent to which countries provide for the social and environmental needs of their citizens.
-It ranks 169 countries based on their social progress and uses a comprehensive framework, incorporating 60 social and environmental outcome indicators across 12 components (see above).
+The SPI closely measures the extent to which countries provide for their citizens' social... needs using an extensive collection of related data.
+Each country is ranked based on its social progress and uses a comprehensive framework, incorporating 60 outcome indicators across 12 components (see above).

-The methodology for the 2022 SPI involves analyzing data from various reputable sources, such as the United Nations, the World Bank, and the World Health Organization.
+The index’s methodology involves analyzing data from various sources, such as the United Nations, the World Bank, and the World Health Organization.
 The data is grouped into three main categories:

 - Water and sanitation